-The general approach is to calculate future exposure as the sum of the mark-to-market value of the exposure, plus the sum of the notional principal multiplied by the potential credit risk exposure (PCRE).
+The general approach is to calculate future exposure as the sum of the mark-to-market value of the exposure, plus the sum of the notional principal multiplied by the potential credit risk exposure (PCRE) add-on factor for the remaining period of the transaction.

-ANZ measures counterparty credit risk exposure for positive mark-to-market positions i.e. the cost to ANZ to replace an outstanding contract with counterparty based on its current market value if counterparty defaulted on its obligations.
+ANZ measures counterparty credit risk exposure for positive mark-to-market positions i.e. the replacement cost of an outstanding contract with a counterparty based on its current market value.